BAMresearch/ctsimu-artist-module/docs/part.md

 ### Constructor

-* `constructor { { name "" } }`
+* `constructor { { name "" } { id "" } }`

-    A name for the part can be passed as an argument to the constructor.
+    A `name` for the part can be passed as an argument to the constructor.
 Useful for debugging, because it appears in error messages as well.
+The `id` designates aRTist's identifier for the object (to find it in the part list).

 ### General